AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##BuySellPressure
 ### Description
-The BuySellPressure indicator shows the buy or sell pressure for the current bar.
-In addition, these trades are classified as “buy” or “sell”.
-For this classification, a “buy” is assumed whenever the transaction has occurred at or above the ask.
-Inside trades are ignored.
+The BuySellPressure indicator displays the buy or sell pressure for the current bar.
+Furthermore, these trades are classified as “buy” or “sell”.
+For this classification, a “buy” is assumed any time the transaction has occurred at or above the ask.
+Inside trades are not taken into account.

 **Caution:
 This is a real-time indicator.
 It will only work on and with real-time data and cannot therefore be used for historical information.**